openvar/variantValidator/docs/INSTALLATION.md

 GRANT SELECT,INSERT,UPDATE,DELETE ON validator.* TO '<USER>'@'<HOST>';
 ```

-In the `VariantValidator/configuration` folder is a copy of the empty mysql database needed by Variant Validator to run.
+In the `VariantValidator/configuration` folder is a copy of the empty mysql database needed by VariantValidator to run.
 You need to upload it to the running MySQL database with:
 ```
 $ mysql validator < VariantValidator/configuration/empty_vv_db.sql
 ```